ls1intum/Artemis/docs/dev/playwright.rst

      user IDs and check their corresponding user roles in the ``src/test/playwright/support/users.ts`` file.
 Usernames are defined automatically by replacing the ``USERID`` part in ` ``PLAYWRIGHT_USERNAME_TEMPLATE`` with corresponding user ID.
-If users with such usernames do not exist, set ``CREATE_USERS`` to ``true`` on the ``playwright.env`` file for users to be created on setup stage.
-If users with the same name(s) but different user role(s) exist, change user IDs to different values ensuring new users are created with roles as defined in configuration.
+If users with such usernames do not exist, set ``CREATE_USERS`` to ``true`` on the ``playwright.env`` file for users to be created during the setup stage.
+If users with the same usernames but different user roles already exist, change the user IDs to different values to ensure that new users are created with roles as defined in the configuration.

 4. Setup Playwright package and its browser binaries: